|

 research accelerates.
 Breeders with experience using the prcd-PRA test will be

+eager to make use of all new genetic information.”
 The prcd-PRA mutation test can be obtained following the same

 procedures as before - see www.optigen.com.
 As of June 1, 2005, the fee for the